Enrollment quota for each course is limited. Preference will be given to students who have already declared Minor in Kinesiology on HKU Portal.

-This course will introduce the theoretical constructs underpinning exercise prescription and training and equip students with the necessary knowledge and skills to conduct basic pre-participation health screening, assess components of physical fitness and to design exercise programs for apparently healthy individuals.
-This course is designed to prepare students for exercise professional accreditation, particularly in becoming an American College of Sports Medicine (ACSM) Certified Personal Trainer.
+This course will introduce the theoretical constructs underpinning exercise prescription and training and equip students with fundamental knowledge and skills to conduct basic pre-participation health screening, assess components of physical fitness and design exercise programs on the basis of available scientific evidence for healthy individuals.
+This course will also contribute to prepare students for exercise professional accreditation, e.g., to become an American College of Sports Medicine (ACSM) certified personal trainer.
 Students will participate in practical sessions held in the fitness gym to undergo physical fitness testing and fitness training activities.

 EXSC2008 Physical and Health Benefits of Exercise (6 credits)

 This course will investigate the role of exercise, physical activity (PA), inactivity and sedentary behaviour in health and wellness, with particular emphasis on the role of exercise and physical activity in the prevention and treatment of major non-communicable diseases (NCDs).
 Key terms relating to PA will be defined.
 Various PA measurement methods and their use in PA epidemiology and public health research will be discussed.
 Students will learn about fundamental study designs and methodologies used in evaluating the impacts of PA on health.
 Students will obtain skills and knowledge necessary to critically evaluate evidence on health benefits of PA.
 Students will learn whether the beneficial impacts of PA on health outcomes are independent of, or modified by other health risk factors, such as obesity, sedentary behaviour and genetic risk.